abousse/jrm_lite/README.md

 (i) REQUIRED: the 'convnsep.m' function by Igor Solovey for separable kernel convolution, available on Mathwork at: https://www.mathworks.com/matlabcentral/fileexchange/27957-separable-n-dimensional-convolution, must be in the path.
 (ii) OPTIONAL: the LBFGS toolbox MEX Wrapper by Stephen Becker, available on Mathwork: https://www.mathworks.com/matlabcentral/fileexchange/35104-lbfgsb-l-bfgs-b-mex-wrapper;  also available on Github: https://github.com/stephenbeckr/L-BFGS-B-C. The L-BFGS-B algorithm was written by Ciyou Zhu, R. H. Byrd, P. Lu and J. Nocedal [4]; please cite their work if you use it.
 The LBFGS function is used in 'jrm_JRMmotionUpdateOneGate.m' for motion estimation, but can also be replaced by 'fmincon' (MATLAB Optimization Toolbox).

-Please do not forget to compile the MEX files with the compile.m script in the ./mex folder.
+The MEX can be compiled with the compile.m script in the ./mex folder.

 This code can be used by anyone for research purpose, provided the work from [1,2] is acknowledged.